 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Oshkosh Corporation reported total greenhouse gas emissions of approximately 65000000 kg CO2e for Scope 1, 72000000 kg CO2e for Scope 2, and 235600000 kg CO2e for Scope 3 emissions.
-The combined total for Scope 1 and 2 emissions was about 137000000 kg CO2e.
-Notably, Scope 3 emissions included significant contributions from business travel (about 14700000 kg CO2e), employee commuting (approximately 47900000 kg CO2e), and waste generated in operations (around 9000000 kg CO2e).
+The Scope 3 emissions included significant contributions from business travel (about 14700000 kg CO2e), employee commuting (approximately 47900000 kg CO2e), use of sold products (around 10000000 kg CO2e), and waste generated in operations (about 9000000 kg CO2e).
+The total emissions for Scope 1 and 2 combined were approximately 137000000 kg CO2e.
 Oshkosh has set ambitious climate commitments, aiming for a net-zero target across its value chain by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 GHG emissions by 57.7% by 2033 from a 2021 baseline, and to cut Scope 3 emissions from purchased goods and services and the use of sold products by 32.5% by 2033 from a 2022 baseline.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050 and a similar 90% reduction in Scope 3 emissions by 2050.
-Additionally, Oshkosh aims to reduce both energy intensity and GHG intensity by 25% by 2024 at its facilities, using a 2014 baseline.
-These commitments reflect the company's proactive approach to addressing climate change and reducing its carbon footprint in the electrical equipment and machinery sector.
+The company has established near-term targets to reduce absolute Scope 1 and 2 GHG emissions by 57.7% by 2033 from a 2021 baseline, and to cut Scope 3 emissions from purchased goods and services and use of sold products by 32.5% by 2033 from a 2022 baseline.
+Long-term goals include a 90% reduction in both Scope 1 and 2 emissions by 2050, as well as a 90% reduction in Scope 3 emissions by the same year.
+Additionally, Oshkosh aims to reduce energy and GHG intensity by 25% by 2024 at its facilities, based on a 2014 baseline.
+These commitments reflect the company's proactive approach to addressing climate change and its alignment with industry standards for sustainability.

 Access structured emissions data, company-specific emission factors, and source documents